FoenixRetro/Documentation/f256/programming-file-formats.md

 ## PGX
 This format is a simple, single segment executable, which can be loaded as low as $0200.
 A PGX is loaded using `pexec`. `pexec` treats PGX and PGZ in exactly the same way, and information on how PGZ is handled also applies to PGX.

+PGZ is similar in scale to MS-DOS’s COM format, or the Commodore PRG format.
+It consists of a single segment of data to be loaded to a specific address, where that address is also the starting address.

+PGX starts with a header to identify the file and the starting address:

+* The first three bytes are the ASCII codes for “PGX”.
+* The fourth byte is the CPU and version identification byte.
+Bits 0 through 3 represent the CPU code, and bits 4 through 7 represent the version of PGX supported.
+At the moment, there is just version 0.
+The CPU code can be 1 for the WDC65816, or 2 for the
+M680x0.
+* The next four bytes (that is, bytes 4 through 7) are the address of the destination, in big-endian format (most significant byte first).
+This address is both the address of the location in which to load the first byte of the data and is also the starting address for the file.

+All bytes after the header are the contents of the file to be loaded into memory.

 ## PGZ
 This is a more advanced multi-segment executable.
 It can be loaded as low as $0200.
 It is loaded using `pexec`.